 - Submit Error

-You can design the appearance of Contact Form widgets and form elements the same way you update the appearance of other widgets in Muse.
+You can design the appearance of Forms widget and form elements the same way you update the appearance of other widgets in Adobe Muse.
 Follow this basic workflow:

 Use the Selection tool to select the entire form or the form element you want to update.

-For example, if you want to change the text that appears in the Submit button, you can click the Submit button of the form repeatedly.
-First you'll select the entire form, then you'll select the Submit button, and then you'll select the text inside the button.
-Using the Text tool, you can then select the Submit text, delete it, and type a new word that displays in the button.
+For example, if you want to change the text that appears in the Submit button, you can directly double-click the Submit button in the contact form.
+You can change the text in the Submit button by Text selecting the Submit text using the Text tool.
+Delete the text, and type a new word.
 You could also select different states of the Submit button using the menu in the Selection Indicator and change the text for different states.

-Once you've selected the form element, you can adjust its appearance.
+After selecting the form element, you can adjust the appearance of the element.

-For example, if you click once to select the form and then again to select the form field, and then once again to select the text input for the Name field, you can then use the options in the Control panel or the Fill panel to set the background color of the text field.
+For example, double-click and select the Name field.
+To select the text input for the Name field, you can then use the options in the Control panel or the Fill panel to set the background color of the text field.

 Using the Fill panel options, you can set the fill color to solid or gradient.
-Or set a background image for the fill and set the Fitting and Position options.
-As shown in the figure, you can also adjust the transparency of the fill you apply by changing the Opacity setting.
+You can also set a background image for the fill and set the Fitting and Position options.
+To adjust the transparency of the fill, you can modify the Opacity setting.

 Notice that unless you disable the Edit Together option (which is enabled by default), all the fields update when you edit a single field.
-This feature helps creates a consistent design in your form and saves time—but you can always select the entire form, click the blue arrow button to open the Options menu, and deselect Edit Together if you prefer to style the fields individually.
+This feature helps create a consistent design in your form and saves time.
+However, you can always select the entire form, click the blue arrow button to open the Options menu, and deselect Edit Together if you prefer to style the fields individually.

-When you are finished configuring and styling your form, save the site and then publish it, so that you can test the form in a browser.
+After you configure and style your form, save the site and then publish it.
+Now, you can test the form in a browser.